Browse By Age

 Students are accommodated in superior ensuite bedrooms, which are used by undergraduates during the university term.
 Famous alumni of the University of St Andrews include William and Catherine - the Duke and Duchess of Cambridge

-Students on the St Andrews summer school will experience life in a top UK university city, while fulfilling their educational ambitions and enjoying the summer experience of their lives.
+Students on the St Andrews summer school will experience life in a top UK university town whilst fulfilling their educational ambitions and enjoying the summer experience of their lives.
 Learn more about all that our St Andrews Summer School has to offer.

 Students will be accommodated in comfortable single or twin rooms depending on their allocated college - please contact our registrations team if you would like more information.
 Twin rooms are strictly between students of the same gender, and males/females are separated by corridoor and/or staircase.
 Accommodation is the standard accommodation for university undergraduates who study at the university, so students are able to get a flavour for what being an undergraduate at the university might be like.
 Bathrooms are typically shared between students of the same gender, though in some cases en-suite facilities are available.